tarkh/hackintosh/Huananzhi-F8D/README.md

 <a name="wbios"></a>
 ## BIOS flashing

-This method uses BIOS [HNX99F8D_220105_kot_v003](https://github.com/Koshak1013/HuananzhiX99_BIOS_mods/tree/master/Huananzhi%20X99-F8D/2020-06-24) from the wonderful repository of [Koshak1013](https://github.com/Koshak1013).
-This bios contains a number of fixes, microcode updates, BCLK 100.00MHz, access to memory timings settings and unlocked ME-regions so that you can later flash bioses without a programmer. **The guys are doing a great job, and the repository is constantly being updated with new bioses for various motherboards from China, so do not hesitate to go to their repository and make a donation!**
+This method uses BIOS [HNX99F8D_220105_kot](https://github.com/Koshak1013/HuananzhiX99_BIOS_mods/tree/master/Huananzhi%20X99-F8D/2022-01-05) from the wonderful repository of [Koshak1013](https://github.com/Koshak1013).
+This bios contains a number of fixes, microcode updates, BCLK 100.00MHz, access to memory timings settings and unlocked ME-regions so that you can later flash bioses without a programmer.

 In the directory `./Bios` you'll find bios file `F8D_220105_KSM.bin`:

 * **F8D_220105_KSM.bin**, where:
-* **K** is the original bios from [Koshak1013](https://github.com/Koshak1013 ) (`HNX99F8D_200624_kot_v002`).
+* **K** is the original bios from [Koshak1013](https://github.com/Koshak1013 ) (`HNX99F8D_200624_kot`).
 * **S** - all bios settings alredy builted in for correct operation in macOS (from [BIOS Setup](#biossetup)).
 * **M** - the microcode `6F 06F2` has been removed, turbo boost on all cores unlocked, undervolting available from bios menu.